Syllabus

 Title IX

-If you have questions or need to speak to someone regarding a concern, please call HU-CARES at 505-454-3529 or email the director of Health Education and Wellness, Leon Bustos at leonbustos@nmhu.edu.
+Title IX makes it clear that violence and harassment based on sex and gender are Civil Rights offenses subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories such as race, national origin, etc. If you or someone you know has been harassed or assaulted, you are encouraged to contact the Center for Advocacy, Resources, Education, & Support (HU-CARES) located in the Student Union Building at 800 National Ave in Suite 328.
+If you have questions or need to speak to someone regarding a concern, please call HU-CARES at 505-454-3445 or email leonbustos@nmhu.edu.
 HU-CARES can support you in various ways, regardless if you want to report to police or not.
 All services are confidential, student-centered, and free for all NMHU students, including center campuses.
-Additional resources available to you include: